Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 Failing to recognize the disorder at all.
 SO-OCD is sometimes misdiagnosed as anxiety, depression, identity confusion, or relationship problems, with the OCD layer never identified.
 Generic talk therapy can run for years without addressing the actual mechanism.

-If you have done years of therapy where your SO-OCD obsession was treated as a real orientation question, where you were repeatedly reassured but never exposed, where you were steered toward or away from any particular orientation, or where the OCD layer was never identified — you have not failed at therapy.
-You have likely had the wrong treatment for the disorder you have.
-That is correctable.
+If you have spent years in therapy where your SO-OCD was treated as a real orientation question, where you got reassurance but not exposure, or where you were pushed toward or away from a certain orientation, you have not failed at therapy.
+You probably just did not get the right treatment for your OCD.
+This can be fixed.

 Hope and Recovery

 Recovery from SO-OCD does not mean you become certain about your orientation in some absolute sense.
 It does not mean the intrusive thoughts stop appearing.
-It does not mean you never have a moment of orientation-related doubt.
+It does not mean you never have any orientation-related doubts.
 The thoughts may visit you sometimes, especially under stress, for the rest of your life.
 That is what an OCD brain does.

-You discover, slowly and then all at once, that the catastrophe your brain has been predicting — the discovery of the feared orientation, the loss of identity, the destruction of your relationships — does not arrive.
+What changes in your relationship to the thoughts?
+What changes is how you respond to the thoughts.
+When an intrusive image appears, you do not react.
+When you feel a sensation, you do not overthink it.
+When doubt comes, you let it be there without trying to solve it.
+You keep living your life, even if you still feel uncertain. catastrophe your brain has been predicting, the discovery of the feared orientation, the loss of identity, the destruction of your relationships, does not arrive.
 That you are the same person you always were.
 That your orientation, freed from the disorder’s interrogation, is more clearly itself than it has been in months or years.
-That whatever your orientation actually is — whether the one you have been living or some genuine discovery underneath — can emerge naturally, without the OCD distorting the signal.
+That whatever your orientation actually is, whether the one you have been living or some genuine discovery underneath can emerge naturally, without the OCD distorting the signal.

-I have watched this happen in clients who arrived absolutely certain that they were the rare case where the OCD framing was wrong, where they really were the feared orientation, where treatment could not possibly help.
+I have seen clients who were sure they were the rare exception, convinced they really were the feared orientation, and that treatment would not help.
 They were not the exception.
-They were people with one of the most painful subtypes of OCD that exists, and they were treatable, and they got their relationship with their own desire back.
+They had one of the most painful forms of OCD, but they were treatable and were able to reconnect with their own desires.

 You are not the orientation you fear.
-(Or, if you are gay-to-straight: you are not secretly straight.)
-You are not the only one.
-Help exists.
-The door is open.
+If you are gay-to-straight, you are not secretly straight.
+You are not alone.
+Help is available, and you are welcome to reach out.

 Working Together